jasonphillips/jasonphillips.blog/app/_posts/2014-03-24-welcome-to-jekyll.md

 comments: true
 ---

 I've been using [Yeoman][yeoman] lately for SPA projects in [Angular.js][angular], but have typically favored [Middleman][middleman] for the generation of static sites that contain multiple pages.
-Middlman's simple integration of the `Data` folder and `proxy` declarations offers a compellingly clean way to build a set of pages from a **YAML** table of contents, which has allowed non-technical users in my office to broaden their scope from editing basic markdown content to now updating sitemap and navigation trees easily.
+Middleman's simple integration of the `Data` folder and `proxy` declarations offers a compellingly clean way to build a set of pages from a **YAML** table of contents, which has allowed non-technical users in my office to broaden their scope from editing basic markdown content to now updating sitemap and navigation trees easily.
 It's remarkable how quickly a markup-free syntax can overcome the usual barriers that prevent turning over the keys to our content to the right hands.

 But for my own blogging purposes, I'm finally jumping into [Jekyll][jekyll] for its more blog-centric features, and Yeoman has made the process a pleasure with a host of convenient grunt tasks ready to go.